bmf-san/ggc/CONTRIBUTING.md

   - Set `Hidden: true` for experimental/internal commands you do not want exposed via `help` or interactive search.

 #### Documentation:
+- **Auto-generated**: Run `make docs` to update the README.md command table from the registry
-- Review **README.md** (and any docs in `docs/`) for command references, tables, or examples.
+- Review **README.md** (and any docs in `docs/`) for command references, tables, or examples
-- Keep screenshots, GIFs, and narrative descriptions in sync with any command surface changes.
+- Keep screenshots, GIFs, and narrative descriptions in sync with any command surface changes

 #### Shell Completion Scripts:
 - **tools/completions/ggc.bash**: Add/modify command and subcommand completions